isabella232/marketing-1/email_templates/csclub.md

 **Make sure to add LOG and TRACK the email**

-# Subject: UC Davis Tech Ed Club
+# Subject: Opportunity for Students to Get Involved in Open Source

 # Copy and send the email below: